txr-academy/VLSI_ARM/README.md

 ARM Compiler version 5 is required for the legacy DesignStart firmware; other modern compilers will require code changes.

 Use the dedicated HEX conversion process (fromelf via batch scripts) to ensure compatible memory initialization files.

+NOTE :

+https://youtu.be/Gh8mqKlYOW4 to install ARM COMPILER SUITABLE VERSION CHECK THIS LINK